Gravitational lens: Search for gravitational lenses

 This image from the NASA/ESA Hubble Space Telescope shows the galaxy cluster MACS J1206.

+Creating statistically reliable and complete samples of lens systems is far from easy.
+Lens systems can be missed for various reasons, including the overlap between lensed images and lensing galaxies, low contrast, or extended radio structure in the lensed source.

-Most of the gravitational lenses in the past have been discovered accidentally.
-A search for gravitational lenses in the northern hemisphere (Cosmic Lens All Sky Survey, CLASS), done in radio frequencies using the Very Large Array (VLA) in New Mexico, led to the discovery of 22 new lensing systems, a major milestone.
-This has opened a whole new avenue for research ranging from finding very distant objects to finding values for cosmological parameters so we can understand the universe better.
+In 2002, a comprehensive study on the combination of two northern hemisphere surveys, the Cosmic Lens All Sky Survey (CLASS) and the Jodrell-Bank VLA Astrometric Survey (JVAS), done in radio frequencies using the Very Large Array (VLA), led to the discovery of 22 new lensing systems.
+Twelve were double-image systems, nine were four-image systems, and one was a six-image system.

-A similar search in the southern hemisphere would be a very good step towards complementing the northern hemisphere search as well as obtaining other objectives for study.
-If such a search is done using well-calibrated and well-parameterized instruments and data, a result similar to the northern survey can be expected.
-The use of the Australia Telescope 20 GHz (AT20G) Survey data collected using the Australia Telescope Compact Array (ATCA) stands to be such a collection of data.
-As the data were collected using the same instrument maintaining a very stringent quality of data we should expect to obtain good results from the search.
+A similar search in the southern hemisphere was conducted in 2012 using the Australia Telescope 20 GHz (AT20G) Survey data collected using the Australia Telescope Compact Array (ATCA).
 The AT20G survey is a blind survey at 20 GHz frequency in the radio domain of the electromagnetic spectrum.
-Due to the high frequency used, the chances of finding gravitational lenses increases as the relative number of compact core objects (e.g. quasars) are higher (Sadler et al. 2006).
-This is important as the lensing is easier to detect and identify in simple objects compared to objects with complexity in them.
-This search involves the use of interferometric methods to identify candidates and follow them up at higher resolution to identify them.
-Full detail of the project is currently under works for publication.
+Due to the high frequency used, the chances of finding gravitational lenses increase as the relative number of compact core objects (e.g. quasars) are higher (Sadler et al. 2006).
+Lensing is easier to detect and identify in simple objects compared to objects with complexity in them.
+This search involved the use of interferometric methods to identify 4 candidates and follow them up at higher resolution to identify them.